achristen/Gridded-Turbulent-Source-Area/README.md

 ![](gridded-cumulative-source-area.png)

-## Running the code from the command line
+## Creating footprint grids from the command line

 You must have the IDL Virtual Machine installed or the full development version.
 The following steps have been tested under UNIX / Mac.
 To install the (free) IDL Virtual Machine go to: